 For me, this was a confirmation that things were going well.

 Full of confidence, I went to France.

-The first 2 weeks were hard, but afterwards I started to enjoy myself.
-I noticed my ex and I weren’t having that much contact (he did not call me very often), but I thought he needed to build up his life without me and I needed to build up a life in France.
+The first two weeks were hard, but afterward I started to enjoy myself.
+I noticed my ex and I weren’t having that much contact (he did not call me very often), but I thought he needed to build up his life without me and I needed to create a life in France.

-6 weeks later, out of the blue, my ex called me and said he was having doubts and that he couldnt do it anymore, that his feelings were different.
+Six weeks later, out of the blue, my ex called me and said he was having doubts and that he couldn’t do it anymore, that his feelings were different.

-It was so out of nothing for me, I was totally shocked.
-He broke up with me over the phone, 5 days before I would return to him for a weekend, not giving me any explanation.
+It was so out of nothing for me; I was totally shocked.
+He broke up with me over the phone, five days before I would return to him for a weekend, not giving me any explanation.

 The last part was the hardest, the “I cannot do this anymore” was not enough for me.
 Why couldn’t he explain more?

 Stunned and broken, he was my first love, and I had had so much faith in us… how often he would say that what we had was special.
 And now, he just left me out of the blue.
 Pretty much without reason, he even said himself “I don’t know why I am doing is but I just can’t anymore.”

 Being so far away from my friends and family made it even harder, although I had a lot of support from my friends in France.